Python-World/python-mini-projects/projects/Prograamming Quiz GUI/README.md

 # Programming Quiz Project
-The project is about developing a quiz of 10 question using python programming language on a graphical user interphase.
+The project is about developing a quiz of 10 questions using python programming language on graphical user interphase.

 ### Prerequisites
 1. Tkinter